 If you’ve ever created a slide in Google Slides that you wanted to use as an image in another presentation or document, then you may have wondered how to save Google Slides as images.

-Creating a slide in Google Slides presents you with the ability to add images, text, and other elements.
+Creating a slide in Google Slides presents you with the ability to add images, text, and other elements, along with speaker notes that you can learn how to view when presenting in Google Slides.
 This can be a simple alternative to more complicated and expensive options for creating things like newsletters and flyers.

 But after you have created your file in Google Slides, you might need to convert it to a format that is easier to share with a printing company, or post on a website.
 One easy way to do this is to convert a slide to an image.
 Fortunately you can do this directly in Google Slides, which will let you create a JPEG or PNG file that you can then upload to whatever site or service you need.